jishaps/Snowflake-pro/README.md

 A materialized view can be undropped.
 False
 A cloned table includes the load history of the source table.
 False Stream can be shared like a table.
 False
+Stored procedure privileges are limited to Usage and Ownership